US-MFG-Demo/k8s-dapr-hack/Assignment02/step-by-step.md

 Welcome to the step-by-step instructions for assignment 2.

  > Be sure that Docker Desktop is running

+ > Be sure your AKS cluster has been deployed and dapr has been initialized in it.
 ## Step 1: Start the VehicleRegistrationService with Dapr